eugeneloza/castle-editor-tutorial/README.md

 ![UI alignment](images/alignment2.png)

 The same way if we'd wanted to move the image horizontally from the anchor, we'd have had to modify `HorizontalAnchorDelta` property.

+Let's rename this logo image into `LogoImage` and we're done here.